 Public Teacher Certification

-Pursuing K-12 teacher certification is possible while pursuing the M.F.A. in Drama and Theatre for Youth and Communities.
+Pursuing K-12 teacher certification is possible while pursuing the M.F.A. in Theatre with a specialization in drama and theatre for youth and communities.
 Faculty offer students a comprehensive curriculum in theatre, drama, technical theatre and educational methods combined with in-depth field and student teaching experiences.
 Interested students are encouraged to inquire about this option.